George Masterton (1810-1884)

 Weaver and suicide

 George Bruce Masterton, born in Newburgh, was a salmon fisher, and variously a linen weaver and jute warper.
-Sadly, he committed suicide by hanging at the advanced age of 74, reasons for which we can only speculate.
+Sadly, he committed suicide by hanging at the advanced age of 73, the reason for which is attributed to the departure of his only daughter on her marriage.
 His wife Isabella Nairn had died some 20 years earlier.

 Genealogy